Highlights from the Ratings and Financial Report for Ocean Power Technologies Inc. (OPTT)

-Ocean Power Technologies Inc. (NASDAQ:OPTT) went up by 10.29% from its latest closing price compared to the recent 1-year high of $7.30.
-The company’s stock price has collected -5.06% of loss in the last five trading sessions.
+Ocean Power Technologies Inc. (NASDAQ:OPTT) went down by -6.34% from its latest closing price compared to the recent 1-year high of $7.30.
+The company’s stock price has collected 4.38% of gains in the last five trading sessions.
 Press Release reported on 03/05/21 that Ocean Power Technologies Announces Third Quarter FY2021 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.